 Make guests feel welcome from the moment they arrive by writing them personal notes and leaving them at the ceremony entrance, recommends Lauren Geissler of San Francisco's Downey Street Events.
 Another plus: By giving cards, you can skip the receiving line, giving you more time for photos at the reception.

-Oh, and let him have fun with his attire, too.
-You know this little guy feels oh-so cool in his bowtie and shades.
+Oh, and let the ring bearer have fun with his attire, too.
+You know this little guy feels oh-so-cool in his bowtie and shades.

 These little ones are special to you so give them props to make their role even more fun.
 We'll always love a fancy tulle skirt, but we're super into the idea of a cat-shaped purse if you're fellow cat ladies.

-Put a calligraphed one behind the altar—or even on the ground for your walk down the aisle.
+Put a calligraphed runner behind the altar—or even on the ground for your walk down the aisle.
 This is a great place to showcase words that are meaningful to you, whether they're your vows, lyrics from a favorite song, or a verse from a ceremony reading.

 Place something pretty behind the altar.
 May we suggest a circle installation, a flower-filled display, or—even better—the Pacific Ocean.

 Not having a religious ceremony?
 Ask a friend to be your officiant.
-(It's free to get ordained online through the Universal Life Church.)
+(It's free to get ordained online through the Universal Life Church).
 Fun fact: If you live in Colorado or some parts of Pennsylvania, you can marry yourselves.

-The Ceremony Structure
+Switch up the Ceremony Structure